aleksandrfedorov97/onlyoffice-pipedrive/README.md

-# ONLYOFFICE App for Pipedrive
+# ONLYOFFICE app for Pipedrive

 This app allows users to edit and collaborate on office documents right within [Pipedrive](https://www.pipedrive.com/) deals using ONLYOFFICE Docs.